×

 What do expats find most challenging?

 "Expats in Yongin often find the language barrier to be the most challenging aspect of the local culture.
 Korean is a difficult language to learn and not everyone speaks English, which can make everyday tasks like shopping or asking for directions difficult.
 Another challenge is the hierarchical nature of Korean society.
 This is reflected in the language, social interactions, and workplace culture.
 It can be difficult for expats to understand and navigate these social hierarchies.
 The food can also be a challenge for some expats.
 Korean cuisine is quite different from Western food, and it can be spicy and unfamiliar to some.
 Work culture in Korea is also very different from many Western countries.
 Koreans often work long hours and there is a strong emphasis on loyalty to the company.
 This can be difficult for expats to adjust to.
 Finally, the pace of life in Yongin can be overwhelming for some.
 The city is always bustling and it can be hard to find quiet, peaceful spaces.
-This, coupled with the high population density, can be a challenge for those used to a slower pace of life or more personal space," remarked one expat who made the move to Yongin.
+This, coupled with the high population density, can be a challenge for those used to a slower pace of life or more personal space," commented one expat who made the move to Yongin.

 Is there a lot of crime in Yongin?